Topics

 Getting back to what Caballero refered to, even if people eat similar foods in the same group, it may lead to a different result in the body.

-Some people who digested all the foods in their whole intestines may have gained weight—which means their base weight value went up by intestinal starvation— and ended up becoming overweight.
+Some people who digested all the foods in their whole intestines may have gained weight—which means their set-point weight went up by intestinal starvation— and ended up becoming overweight.

 To sum up, what happened in the groups in poverty situations is a similar phenomenon that is happening in our modern society.